Urn models, Markov chains and random walks in cosmological topologically massive gravity at the critical point: Summary and outlook

 \paragraph{Acknowledgements} The author would like to thank the anonymous referee in the review process of \cite{Mvondo-She:2023xel} for drawing his attention to the investigation of mestability in the log sector of CCTMG.
+The author also wishes to thank the anonymous referee for improving the presentation of this paper.
 The author is grateful for the time spent at the 13th Joburg Workshop on String Theory, where this work approached its conclusion.
-This work is supported by the South African Research Chairs initiative of the Department of Science and Technology and the National Research Foundation.
-The support of the DSI-NRF Centre of Excellence in Mathematical and Statistical Sciences (CoE-MaSS) towards this research is hereby acknowledged.
+This work is supported by the South African Research Chairs initiative of the Department of Science and Technology and the National Research Foundation, and by the National Institute for Theoretical and Computational Sciences, NRF Grant Number 65212.
+The support of the DSI-NRF Centre of Excellence in Mathematical and Statistical Sciences (CoE-MaSS) towards this research is also hereby acknowledged.
 Opinions expressed and conclusions arrived at, are those of the author and are not necessarily to be attributed to the CoE.